hedbergj/CMB-Sim-Vis/README.md

 # CMB-Sim-Vis
- Simulating the CMB for Visualiztion
+ Simulating the CMB for Visualization

+ Using pixell and camb